-Additionally, in 2011 DWR awarded funding for IRWM Planning Grants, IRWM Implementation Grants, and SWFM Grants.
-Information of those awards can be found at the website listed in the Foreword.
+Information on prior grant awards for the IRWM Planning Grants, IRWM Implementation Grants, and SWMF Grants can be found at the website listed in the Foreword.

 Figure 1 - Proposition 84 Funding Area Allocations

 C. Region Acceptance Process

 CWC §10541(f) states the guidelines shall include a standard for identifying a region for the purpose of developing and modifying an IRWM Plan, and DWR shall develop a process to approve the composition of a region for the purposes of sections 75026 - 75028 of the PRC.
 DWR developed the Region Acceptance Process (RAP) to approve region composition for the purpose of developing or modifying an IRWM Plan.
 The RAP is described in further detail in Appendix F. Through the RAP, IRWM planning regions are accepted into the IRWM Grant program.
 IRWM planning regions can then apply for IRWM Grants subject to conditions on the acceptance through the RAP and the criteria and review process set up for each funding cycle.
 RAP decisions are located at: